Trump to meet South Korea's Moon with North Korea summit hanging in the balance

 North Korea’s push for nuclear weapons has long created tension on the peninsula and antagonism with the United States.
 Tensions escalated last year as Pyongyang tested missiles believed capable of hitting the United States.
 Trump threatened to “totally destroy North Korea” if necessary and derided Kim as “little rocket man” before talk of the Trump-Kim summit eased the pressure.

-Reporting by David Brunnstrom, Matt Spetalnick and Steve Holland; Additional reporting by Joyce Lee in Seoul; Editing by Yara Bayoumy and Bill Trott
+Reporting by David Brunnstrom, Matt Spetalnick and Steve Holland; Editing by Bill Trott